zype/zype-roku-scenegraph/README.md

+Want to learn more about Zype’s solutions for OTT apps, video streaming and playout?
+Visit our [website](http://www.zype.com/).

 # Zype Roku Scenegraph SDK

 This legacy open source app template is no longer supported by Zype.
 If you are looking to build streaming applications for OTT, we recommend using [Zype Apps Creator](https://www.zype.com/product/apps-creator) for the latest app building features and functionality.